symious/malloc-post/BLOG.md

 - **Throughput** (ops/sec)
 - **Latency** - (sec/op)
 - **Memory usage** - (overhead and fragmentation)
-- **Tooling** (debugging, profiling, leak checking, ...)
+- **Tooling and Usability** (debugging, profiling, leak checking, ...)
 - **Maintenance and Security** (CVEs, security hardening, etc.)

 The workload (allocation size, frequency, number of threads, etc.) impacts these KPIs, so it is important to benchmark your specific workload.
+While there are also platform restrictions that might limit your choice (e.g. `libmalloc` is only available on Apple operating systems), I will ignore the platform limitations in the comparison.

 ### Benchmarking Setup